-We find good and sustainable solutions for building infrastructure on land and at sea, and within environmental technology, contaminated soil and natural hazards – such as landslides and avalanches.
-Our research provides knowledge required to solve some of the most important challenges facing the world related to climate, environment, energy and natural hazards.
+We combine geotechnical knowledge and technology to develop smart and sustainable solutions in infrastructure on land and at sea, in environmental technology, contaminated soil and natural hazards such as landslides and avalanches.
+Our research provides knowledge that contributes to solve some of the most important challenges the world faces with regard to climate, the environment, energy and societal security.